RightSexyOrc/chiadevgettingstarted/README.md

 Sync-ing up the testnet may take a huge amount of time, like many hours, for the first block of the testnet.
 Have patience.

-If you want to make sure something is really going on, you can change the debug logging level and restart.
+If you want to make sure something is really going on, you can change the debug logging level in ~/.chia/mainnet/config/config.yaml from WARNING to INFO and restart.

 first draft of these instructions, may contain orc turds